game-of-prompts/.github/profile/README.md

     If the solver is available and the replay reproduces the same logs (matching `hashLogs`), then an invalidation claiming "not verifiable" or "inconsistent" is demonstrably false, leaving an auditable trace that the judge acted dishonestly.

 *   **Why do Judges earn money if they invalidate a participation?**
     If judges detect that the **Creator/Game Service** produced an invalid proof (fraud or malfunction), they invalidate that candidate as **evidence that the Game Service is faulty**.
-The protocol then transfers the **Creator's commission** to the Judges.
-This incentivizes them to be vigilant and penalize the Creator for faulty or malicious services.
+The protocol uses the `creatorSlashRatio` parameter: on invalidation a fraction of the resolver's commission is slashed and redistributed to the judges (increasing the per-judge commission and reducing the resolver's commission accordingly).
+This incentivizes them to be vigilant and penalize faulty services.
-    > **Important:** Even if the Creator is penalized, the game continues to find a valid winner among the honest participants.
+    > **Important:** Even if the Resolver (Creator at begining) is penalized, the game continues to find a valid winner among the honest participants.

 -----